 What would I like to do differently in this coming year?

 I’d love to hear your thoughts .. do you have any other questions you’ve found useful?

-Healthy couple relationships don’t happen by accident, they’re the result of both partners putting time and attention into what feeds the relationship each day, like making small deposits into a bank account that we can draw on when we need it.
+Healthy relationships don’t happen by accident, they’re the result of people putting time and attention into what feeds our relationships each day, like making small deposits into a bank account that we can draw on when we need it.

-Today I invite you to pay into your relationship bank account by finding something to fix around the home.
-Especially things that would make a difference to your loved ones.
+Today I invite you to pay into your relationship bank account by finding something practical that you can do for someone you care about.
+Something that would make a difference.